 Specifically, our solutions are the result of two possible \textit{approaches to extract explanations} \citep{Kerzel2022}: neural or symbolic.
 The former approach leverages neural network outputs to extract information, whereas the latter represents the information about the system's behavior with a symbolic code specified by the developer.

 Another important difference is related to the \textit{type of clarification provided}, which is rooted in how some literature differentiates between the concepts of explainability and transparency \citep{ciatto2020agent, miller2019explanation}.
-Several accounts we implemented provide the reason behind the decision of the robot (explainability), whereas others describes the current functioning of the robot (transparency).
-The formers answer the question ``why is it happening?'', the latters reply to the question ``what is happening?''.
-Following this classification, we implemented five explainability and six transparency solutions for the human-robot interaction phase.
+Several accounts we implemented provide the reason behind the decision of the robot (explainability), whereas others describe the current functioning of the robot (transparency).
+The former answer the question ``why is it happening?'', the latter reply to the question ``what is happening?''.
+Following this classification, we implemented four explainability and seven transparency solutions for the human-robot interaction phase.

-Eventually, several \textit{modalities of communication} are exploited: verbal, embodied, and visual (which we divide into visual/attentional and visual/functional).
+Eventually, several \textit{modalities of communication} are exploited: verbal, embodied, and graphical.

-Figure~\ref{fig:screenshot} shows a screenshot of the five techniques implemented via the visual modality and displayed in real-time on the screen behind the robot.
-Two out of these five represent functional aspects of the architecture.
+Figure~\ref{fig:screenshot} shows a screenshot of the five techniques implemented via the graphical modality and displayed in real-time on the screen behind the robot.
+Two out of these five represent functional aspects of the architecture, i.e., how the architecture is working in terms of current activations and current information in memory.
 The Spatial Memory provides a 3-bin scheme with instances of people perceived and remembered by the robot, their (robot-centric) position, and conversational role.
-An additional visual-functional solution shows the scheme of the robot's modular architecture onscreen, with real-time information about the current activations for each robot's ability.
+An additional solution shows the scheme of the robot's modular architecture onscreen, with real-time information about the current activations for each robot's ability.

-The other three techniques related to screen-visualization are implemented as streams of features the robot is paying attention to.
+The other three graphical representations are implemented as streams of features the robot is paying attention to.
 The visual streams show, therefore: \begin{itemize} \itemsep{0em} \item the processed output of the iCub's right camera with bounding box information of detected faces; \item the attention map of the speaker's face providing information about the salient part of the input image processed by the XAE model; \item the two inputs of the XAE model (the speaker's body pose and face image) displayed with size changing in real-time proportionally to the relative importance of their contribution to the final output. \end{itemize}